 Focusing on the importance of intervening early when students show a pattern of missing school or arriving late, this workshop explores the dynamics of excessive absenteeism and truancy, including why students do not come to school.
 Resources available through the courts and social service agencies are detailed.
 This presentation is only available to school staff and administrators.

 Increase Your Confidence!
+(Remote Only)

 Most people are not as confident as they could be.
 In this workshop, you will do an initial assessment of your confidence and then learn ways to boost your confidence.
 You will also articulate the benefits of added confidence and how you can STAY confident.